stolostron/observability-e2e-test/README.md

 AWS_SECRET_ACCESS_KEY=YOUR_S3_AWS_SECRET_ACCESS_KEY
 ```

-4. oc login to your cluster in which observability is installed - and make sure that remains the current-context in kubeconfig:
+4. login to your cluster in which observability is installed - and make sure that remains the current-context in kubeconfig:

 ```
 $ kubectl config current-context